 His grandparents spoil him because they feel bad for him that he lost his parents at such a young age.

-While looking for scans of Nickelodeon Magazines I found a page referring to just this sort of thing.
+In a Nickelodeon Magazine a page refers to just this sort of thing.
 He supposedly found the stuff piece-by-piece in junkyards and other places.
 Still doesn't explain the education angle, of course.

 I keep hearing about this alleged evidence that Arnold likes Helga back.
 Can anyone elaborate?